 Eating out in Norway

-While there isn't the massive amount of cuisines and diversity of eateries one may be used to in North America, for instance, it’s generally possible to find just about everything one might want or need.
+While there isn’t the massive amount of cuisines and diversity of eateries you may be used to in North America, for instance, it’s generally possible to find just about everything you might want or need.
+Norwegian restaurants pride themselves on using high-quality, locally sourced ingredients, making dining out a genuinely enjoyable experience.

 - CON: Dining out is expensive